timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

    publishers may not be present, and recently removed publishers may still be present.

-Therefore, the Publication Engine operator SHOULD notify its dependent CAs about any service-affecting issues as soon as possible, so that affected CAs know to initiate a full resynchronisation.
+Therefore, the Publication Engine operator should notify its dependent CAs about any service-affecting issues as soon as possible, so that affected CAs know to initiate a full resynchronisation.

 ## Publisher Repository Synchronisation

-It is RECOMMENDED that publishing CAs always perform a list query as described in [@!RFC8181, section 2.3] before submitting changes to the publication server.
+It is recommended that publishing CAs always perform a list query as described in [@!RFC8181, section 2.3] before submitting changes to the publication server.
 This approach means that any desynchronisation issue can be resolved at least as soon as the publisher is aware of updates that it needs to publish.

-When publishing changes in material, CAs SHOULD send all their changes using multiple PDUs contained within a single multi-element query message (described in Sections 2.2 and 3.7.1 of [@!RFC8181]).
+When publishing changes in material, CAs should send all their changes using multiple PDUs contained within a single multi-element query message (described in Sections 2.2 and 3.7.1 of [@!RFC8181]).
 This approach reduces the risk of changesets that were intended to take effect as an atomic action from taking effect in an inconsistent fashion.

-In addition to the above, the publishing CA MAY perform regular planned synchronisation events where it issues an [@!RFC8181] list query and ensures that the publication server has the expected state, even if the CA has no new material to publish.
+In addition to the above, the publishing CA may perform regular planned synchronisation events where it issues an [@!RFC8181] list query and ensures that the publication server has the expected state, even if the CA has no new material to publish.
 For Publication Engines that serve a large number of CAs (e.g., thousands) this operation could become costly from a resource consumption perspective.
 Unfortunately, the publication protocol specified in [@!RFC8181] has no adequate support for rate limiting or signaling requests to CAs to backoff.
-Therefore, publishers SHOULD NOT perform this resynchronisation more frequently than once every 10 minutes, unless otherwise agreed with the Publication Engine operator.
+Therefore, publishers should not perform this resynchronisation more frequently than once every 10 minutes, unless otherwise agreed with the Publication Engine operator.

 # Common Repository Considerations

 ## Hostnames

-It is RECOMMENDED that a different hostname is used in the public RRDP Server URI from that of the [@!RFC8183] service_uri used by publishers, as well as that of any rsync URIs (i.e., `sia_base`) used by the relevant publication service.
+It is recommended that a different hostname is used in the public RRDP Server URI from that of the [@!RFC8183] service_uri used by publishers, as well as that of any rsync URIs (i.e., `sia_base`) used by the relevant publication service.